MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/plan.md

 Use the following technology platform scenarios to extend the cloud adoption scenario for retail.
 These scenarios add the detailed plans for programs required to reach the target horizon.

 > [!IMPORTANT]
-> The resources here are multi-page guides that outline complex technology scenarios.
+> The resources here are multipage guides that outline complex technology scenarios.
 These scenarios can be integrated into your cloud adoption plans to guide programs.
 Complete your cloud adoption strategy, cloud adoption plan, and define your target horizons before exploring the following scenarios.

 - **Connected retail:** You can add various migration scenarios to your migration process to help reach a connected retail maturity.
 Retailers often integrate the hybrid and multicloud scenario to include hosting options in the migration program.
-For more information, see [The One Migration approach to migrating the IT portfolio](../../scenarios/index.md) and [Introduction to hybrid and multicloud](../../scenarios/hybrid/index.md).
+For more information, see the [One Migrate approach to migrating the IT portfolio](../../scenarios/index.md) and the[introduction to hybrid and multicloud](../../scenarios/hybrid/index.md).

-- **Analytics-driven retail:** The Data Management and Analytics scenario (coming soon) can help centralize, govern, and analyze your complex data portfolio.
+- **Analytics-driven retail:** The data management and analytics scenario (coming soon) can help centralize, govern, and analyze your complex data portfolio.

-- **Intelligent retail:** The Modern Applications scenario guides citizen developers, professional developers, and DevOps teams as they improve retail workflows and functions.
+- **Intelligent retail:** The modern applications scenario guides citizen developers, professional developers, and DevOps teams as they improve retail workflows and functions.

 ## Build on planning basics